 Voiceover is....
-Three very professional musicians who have been playing and having a great time together for a long time.
-Great Vocals and many years of performing experience, Every song they play was at some point a hit.
-Fun Music, great showmanship and stage presence.
-The band truly communicates with the audience and gets a handle on what opens up the evening so everyone ultimately has fun!
-There is magic in live music and theVoiceOver Band is you best entertainment Value!
-Respond now for dates and availability.
+Four great guys who have been playing and having a great time together for a long time. nice Vocals and years of performing experience, Every song they play was at some point a hit.
+Fun Music, showmanship and stage presence.
+The band truly connects with the audience and gets a handle on what opens up the evening so everyone ultimately has fa good time.
+There is magic in live music and theVoiceOver Band has high entertainment Value!
+Check now for dates and availability.

 Skip Craun- Drums, Vocals

 The band's 'skin specialist', Skip is the heartbeat of the Band.
 More than just pounding out a time signature, Skip interacts with his fellow musicians, working his runs and fills around their own, augmenting the snap and pop they deliver.
 Complex beat patterns never confuse the rhythm; he realizes that his service as a metronome for the rest of the band is critical to a snappy, professional performance, when to play; when not to play—Skip knows the value of a well-placed pause during a tune,

 Gene Thorpe - Guitar. vocals

 Gene Thorpe has been part of the Sacramento music scene for decades, both as a performer and an entrepreneur.
 When you hear Gene play a lead during their shows, it is always polished to perfection, whether it's a sweet solo from the 50s, or a blistering blues riff.
 His sense of timing is steady, putting just the right choice of feel into the tunes.

 Allen Purdy - Bass & Vocals